December 28, 2017

 As the weather cools down, it’s time to bring out the coats, heavy blankets … and cold medicine.
 The fall and winter months are prime time for colds and flus to strike, so it’s especially important to give your immune system a little extra support this time of year.
 These easy-to-make gummies are a delicious way to do just that.

-Freshly-squeezed juice from your favorite citrus fruits delivers a potent dose of vitamin C, and high-quality, grass-fed gelatin provides protein and key amino acids that are vital for bodily maintenance and repair.
-If you want to amp up the immuno support, you can add in your favorite cold-fighting supplements.
+Freshly-squeezed juice from your favorite citrus fruits delivers vitamin C, and high-quality, grass-fed gelatin provides protein and key amino acids.
+To amp up immune support, add in your favorite cold-fighting supplements.
 Most can be found in powder or liquid form, or simply break open the supplement capsule and pour the contents directly into the mixture.

-But the real star of this recipe is raw honey, which contains key antioxidants and enzymes that have antibiotic and antiseptic properties—just what your body needs when it’s battling a bug.
-In fact, a study from Penn State College of Medicine showed that honey is as effective as dextromethorphan (DM), the active cough suppressant in many over-the-counter cold medicines.
+But the real star of this recipe is raw honey, which has antioxidants and enzymes—just what your body needs when it’s battling a bug.
+In fact, a study from Penn State College of Medicine showed that honey may be as effective as dextromethorphan (DM), the active cough suppressant in many over-the-counter cold medicines.

 1 cup citrus juice, freshly squeezed (suggested combination: ½ cup grapefruit juice, ¼ cup orange juice, ¼ cup lemon juice)